-Accordingly, to restore registry in Windows 10 simply copy the files from RegBack folder (where they are usually updated after updates that affect the registry) to the folder %windir%\System32\Config.
+Accordingly, to restore registry in Windows 10 you need simply to copy the files from RegBack folder (where they are usually updated after updates that affect the registry) to the folder %windir%\System32\Config.

-If Windows 10 is turned on, you can’t replace the original registry files in the %windir%\System32\Config since they are locked by the system.
-However, as a rule, you have to proceed to the registry restore process when your Windows is not booting in normal mode.
-In this case, you can replace the damaged registry files from the WinPE command prompt by booting to the Windows 10 recovery environment or from Windows 10 distribution disk.
+If your Windows 10 is turned on (online), you can’t replace the original registry files in the %windir%\System32\Config since they are locked by the operating system.
+However, you can use the registry recovery procedure when your Windows is not booting properly in normal mode.
+In this case, you can replace the damaged registry files from the WinPE command prompt by booting your computer in the Windows 10 recovery environment or from Windows 10 installation media.